What to Eat With IBS Attack

 - Slowly increasing fiber intake to manage constipation.

-- Consuming probiotics to introduce good bacteria into your digestive track.
+- Consuming probiotics to introduce good bacteria into your digestive tract.

 - Taking peppermint supplements or drinking peppermint tea to decrease intestinal spasms.